top of page

 Key Takeaways

-Optimise the "Care Cash Flow Cycle" by aligning local authority payment schedules with weekly payroll to shorten debtor days and improve liquidity.
+• Master the "Care Cash Flow Cycle" to better align local authority payment schedules with your weekly payroll and significantly reduce debtor days.

 Table of Contents